madprops/gifmaker/README.md

 <img src="borat.jpg" width="350">

-This uses a video to extract x number of random frames.
+This is a pytohn program to produce gif images.

+It extracts random frames from a video.

-It places words somewhere on each frame.
+It (optionally) places words somewhere on each frame.

-Then joins all frames into a gif.
+Then joins all frames into an animated gif.

 ## Installation